sashadt/docs/docs/beginner.md

 dag.addStream("POJO's", jdbcInputOperator.outputPort, fileOutput.input).setLocality(Locality.CONTAINER_LOCAL);
 ```

-### AppHub
+### AppFactory
-[AppHub](https://www.datatorrent.com/apphub/) is a source of application templates.
+[AppFactory](https://www.datatorrent.com/apphub/) is a source of application templates.
 There are many more applications for various use cases to help jump start development effort.

 ## Additional Resources